 Check here for free, if your present site is mobile-friendly?

-If you are thinking about how to speed up my WordPress blog without doing anything heavy then remove unused plugins and images.
+If you are thinking about how to speed up your WordPress blog without doing anything heavy then remove unused plugins and images.

 These plugins and images take your disk space and aren’t very helpful as they are not doing anything.